oykubeliz/oua_bootcamp_41/README.md

  ### **Sprint Review**
 - At the end of Sprint 1, the team met and the Sprint was reviewed.
-In general, the intended tasks have been completed.
-The tasks of completing the enemy AI, completing the map, and completing the cinematic images to be used for the beginning have been added to the tasks of the second Sprint.
+The intended tasks have all been completed.
-- Sprint Review participants: Mustafa Said Güngör, Özlem Arslan, Öykü Beliz Öztürk
+Sprint Review participants: Mustafa Said Güngör, Özlem Arslan, Öykü Beliz Öztürk